 Large number of workers of color feel a pinch in the pocketbook

-Statewide, workers of color, particularly Black and American Indian communities, are more likely than White workers to have filed for unemployment insurance since mid-March.
+Statewide, workers of color, particularly Black and American Indian communities, are more likely than White workers to have filed for unemployment insurance since mid-March of 2020.

 The industry hardest hit by COVID-19 restrictions in Minnesota has been the leisure and hospitality industry, which makes up 10% of all jobs in Minnesota.
 This industry is also more likely to employ workers of color.
 During the first few months of the pandemic, between March and April 2020, the leisure and hospitality industry suffered the largest number of jobs lost across all industries—a 53% decrease.